 The Graves Act

 It is imperative to seek the counsel of a qualified attorney if you are facing weapons charges in New Jersey.
 Certain weapons offenses will require the imposition of mandatory prison time, in accordance with the New Jersey Graves Act.
-An experienced Camden County criminal lawyer at the Law Offices of Thomas J. Gosse will possess extensive knowledge regarding this strict, complex statute and will fight tirelessly for your rights.
+An experienced Camden County criminal lawyer at the Law Office of Thomas J. Gosse will possess extensive knowledge regarding this strict, complex statute and will fight tirelessly for your rights.

 The Graves Act states that certain firearm-related offenses will trigger the imposition of a mandatory minimum term of imprisonment and parole ineligibility.
 Offenses subject to the Graves Act include: